kimbedeuro/KAimera/Readme.md

 Citation
 -------------
-If you find this repo or our work useful for your research, please consider citing the paper (This part will updated)
+**(This part will updated)**If you find this repo or our work useful for your research, please consider citing the paper

 <pre><code>@inproceedings{-,
   title={Killing Two Birds with KAimera: High-Accuracy, Low-Complexity Anomaly Detection for Industrial Control Systems through Knowledge Distillation},